RickStrahl/Westwind.WebView/README.md

 ```

 ## WebViewHandler Usage
 The WebView Handler is primarily meant to be used when you need to do a lot of Interop between your .NET and JavaScript code.
-It ties together the WebView intialization, calling of methods in JavaScript and receiving callbacks back into .NET from JavaScript.
+It ties together the WebView initialization, calling of methods in JavaScript and receiving callbacks back into .NET from JavaScript.
 Initialization initializes the WebView but also provides hooks for when content has loaded so you can start running JavaScript code and pass in state when the WebView initially loads.

 There are three distinct components: